cbmarcum/geb-container-sample/README.md

 This sample project is an example of functional web tests using Geb Container in the `integration-test` sources, Apache Geb tests in the `test` sources, and an application to run in the `main` source set.

-Each source set has a GebConfig.groovy in `resources` that is configured with an `environments` block.
+Each test source set has a GebConfig.groovy in `resources` that is configured with an `environments` block.
 These environments are used to specify which browser type to use for the test run.
 The default browser when not specified is `firefox`.
 Configured environments are `firefox`, `chrome`, and `edge`.
 Firefox is generally available on most platforms which is why we configured it as the default.

 To run all tests with firefox on Unix/Linux: